greenw0lf/MSc-VT-Thesis/README.md

   - `XLS_R_fine_tune_train_from_hf.ipynb` corresponds to the script used for experiment 1
   - `XLS_R_fine_tune_local_train.ipynb` corresponds to the scripts used for experiments 2-7
 - `evaluation.ipynb` is the file used for evaluating the models
-- `data_split_analysis.ipynb` is the file used for analyzing the datasets, as well as generating the splits for experiments 3, 4, and 5 (10 hours, 1 hour, and 10 minutes of training data respectively)
+- `data_split_analysis.ipynb` is the file used for analyzing the datasets, as well as generating the splits for experiments 2-7
-- Inside `cv-corpus-8.0-2022-01-19/fy-NL` you can find the `.csv` splits of experiments 3, 4, and 5, along with statistics grouped by age and sex of the speaker (marked by `_stats.csv` at the end)
+- Inside `cv-corpus-8.0-2022-01-19/fy-NL` you can find the `.csv` splits of experiments 3, 4, and 5 (10 hours, 1 hour, and 10 minutes of training data respectively), along with statistics grouped by age and sex of the speaker (marked by `_stats.csv` at the end)

 ## Hardware setup
 The most important part to make the training and evaluation notebooks run without memory overflow issues is the GPU and the video RAM that it contains.
 The experiments were conducted on an Nvidia A100 GPU accelerator card with 40 GB of VRAM.
 There should also be a minimum amount of 20 GB of RAM (NOT VRAM) available.
 It is recommended to run them either through Google Colab (and a Pro subscription is a must to have access to the better GPUs) or through a high-performance cluster, if possible.
 If not, certain settings could be adjusted in order to allow the notebooks to not crash due to memory overflow.